 “Take a particularly anxious dog.
 There could be a pattern of when they are anxious – such as when the local school finishes, and the noise could be disturbing them.
 If this is the case, and you notice that this happens around the same time on each incident, you could consider putting your dog in a back room or an area where the noise is less.
 If you have any further concerns, you should always consult a vet for further guidance.”

-What to do if your dog is bored
+What to do if my dog is bored?

 Often the best ways to keep your dog engaged and mentally stimulated will depend on your dog.